Zain-ul-din/whatsapp-ai-bot/readme.md

 <h1>WhatsApp AI Bot</h1>
 </div>

+The WhatsApp AI Bot is a chatbot that uses AI models APIs to generate responses to user input.
+The bot supports several AI models, including GPT, DALL-E, and DreamStudio, and users can also create their own models to customize the bot's behavior.

+# Features
-The WhatsApp bot that can response to user input using AI models APIS like chat-GPT, Dalle and DreamStudio.
+- Generate text responses to user input using various AI models.
+- Support for GPT, DALL-E, DreamStudio, and other models via API integration.
+- Easy-to-use API for creating custom AI models and integrating with the bot.
+- Integration with WhatsApp for easy deployment and messaging.

 ## Requirements